 Nova Scotia provides free eye exams every two years to children under 10 and seniors over 65.

-If you have an eye injury or health condition, the province health care plan covers all your related care.
+If you have an eye injury or health condition, the provincial health care plan covers all your related care.

 Nova Scotia also offers a unique service compared to other provinces.
 If you deal with allergies, eye inflammation, or eye infections, then you can get a maximum of six partial examinations per year to diagnose and treat the issues.